laurenwilner/github_training_site/_book/06_group-workflow.md

 you should call their branch something different from the other researcher.
 - Together, choose one file and one line location on the file that you will each edit separately on your laptops.
 - Each of you should make the edits you agreed upon to the single line location that you decided you would edit.
-You should both make *different* changes. **Save your code file.**.
+You should both make *different* changes. **Save your code file.**

 <br>